 Manzella Running Gloves Review by MPF/RNR Athlete Ellie Pell

 There are two secrets about running in Ithaca.
-The first secret is that we have A LOT of hills, which means we all have powerful glutes (or junk in the trunk).
+The first secret is that we have A LOT of hills, which means we all have powerful gluteals.
 The second secret is that Ithaca is COLD!
-This means we dress warmly and still run when it snows, blows and you start to hate yourself.
+This means we dress warmly and still run when it snows, no matter how cold it is.

 I do tend to stick to inside running when the temperature dips too low, but try to get outside as much as I can.
 Even when I do most of my runs indoors, I still jog the quarter mile or so to the gym.
 I cannot even do that without solid protection for fingers, toes and ears.